-The program will provide training and education for “allied” health care jobs, which refers to a wide range of clinical, administrative and support positions such as licensed vocational nurses, medical coders, health information technicians, pharmacy technicians and laboratory workers, among others.
+The program will provide training and education for “allied” health care jobs, which refers to a wide range of clinical, administrative and support positions such as medical assistants, care coordinators, health information technicians, pharmacy technicians and laboratory workers, among others.

 - How is this program different from staffing agencies that place workers in health care settings?